VaporFi/token-factory/README.md

-# MemeFactory Contracts
+# TokenFactory Contracts

-This project allows you to deploy memecoin tokens in a secure way.
+This project allows you to deploy tokens in a secure way.
 With a single transaction you can:

 1. Deploy an ERC20 token.
 2. Create the Liquidity Pool on VaporDEX.